 NJUA encourages New Jersey residents to always call 811 a few days before digging

 Trenton, N.J. – This April marks the 10th annual National Safe Digging Month.
 In recognition of National Safe Digging Month, the New Jersey Utilities Association (NJUA) is reminding New Jersey residents to always call 811 three full business days before any digging project.
 National Safe Digging Month is formally recognized by the U.S. House of Representatives and Senate and has traditionally earned the support from nearly every state governor across the country.

-When calling 811, homeowners and contractors are connected to New Jersey One Call, the state’s one call center, which notifies the appropriate utility companies of the intent to dig.
+When calling 811, homeowners and contractors are connected to New Jersey One Call, the state’s one call center, which notifies the appropriate utility companies of their intent to dig.
 Professional locators are then sent to the requested digging site to mark the approximate locations of underground lines with flags, paint or both.
-According to the Common Ground Alliance, every six minutes an underground utility line is damaged because someone decided to dig without first calling 811.
+Every six minutes an underground utility line is damaged because someone decided to dig without first calling 811.

 Striking a single line can cause injury, repair costs, fines and inconvenient outages.
 Every digging project, no matter how large or small, warrants a call to 811.
 Installing a mailbox, building a deck and planting a tree or garden are all examples of digging projects that should only begin a few days after a call to 811.